Atarity/diy-synths/_posts/2025-03-20-picotracker.md

 tags: [Digital,Tracker,MIDI,Chiptune]
 level: Advanced
 ---

+PicoTracker currently supports 8 monophonic 8Bit/16Bit/44.1KHz stereo channels as well as 16 channels midi output.
+It's firmware is essentially a modified version of LittleGPTracker, and keeps 90%+ of it's functionality.
+It implements a user interface similar to the refined track-by-joypad software littlesounddj.

 All HW published in [separate repo](https://github.com/xiphonics/picoTracker-pcb/tree/master), but you can find all links in documentation easily.